ADOPT: Adaptive Dependency-Guided Joint Prompt Optimization for Multi-Step LLM Pipelines: Methodology

 \section{Methodology}

-In this section, we present ADOPT, an adaptive dependency-aware prompt optimization framework for multi-step LLM pipelines.
-ADOPT aims to improve end-to-end performance by systematically determining how each LLM step should adjust its prompt based on the dependencies present in the pipeline's execution.
+In this section, we introduce ADOPT, an adaptive dependency-guided end-to-end optimization framework for multi-step LLM pipelines.
+ADOPT addresses the challenge of end-to-end prompt optimization by explicitly modeling how the outputs of individual steps contribute to the final result of the pipeline and using these dependencies to guide step-wise prompt updates.

 The framework operates in three stages.
 First, ADOPT analyzes execution traces to derive step-specific adjustment directions, which approximate analytical partial derivatives with respect to individual prompts and do not rely on backward reasoning by LLMs.
-Second, it decouples the estimation of these adjustment directions from the optimization procedure, allowing each step to employ an appropriate single-prompt optimizer while the system searches for an effective combination of local updates at the pipeline level.
-Third, ADOPT allocates optimization effort dynamically using Shapley value–based attribution, focusing computation on the steps that contribute most to performance improvement.
+Second, it decouples the estimation of these adjustment directions from the update procedure, allowing each step to employ an appropriate single-prompt optimizer while the system searches for an effective combination of local updates at the pipeline level.
+Third, ADOPT allocates optimization resource dynamically using Shapley value, focusing computation on the LLM steps that contribute most to performance improvement.

 Together, these components enable stable, targeted, and scalable optimization of prompts in complex multi-step LLM pipelines.
 We use LLM-based optimizers to optimize multi-step LLM pipelines.
 To avoid ambiguity, we will hereafter refer to LLM-based optimizers simply as “optimizers.”